Patteerrik/sports-quiz/README.md

 ## Testing browsers

-* The quiz is tested on Safari, Egge, Firefox and Google chrome
+* The quiz is tested on browsers Safari, Edge, Firefox and Google chrome.
+It is also tested on both Samsung and Iphone

 ## Validator testing
 ### HTML